Andrettin/Wyrmsun/readme.txt

 - Dwarven axe infantry units now have +10 HP and -2 evasion.
 - Dwarven spear infantry units now have +5 HP and -2 evasion (they already had a free +5 HP bonus before).
 - Added Elven Worker unit.
+- Dwarven Miners can no longer equip axes.

 * User Interface
 - Replaced the main menu background with a new one made by Jinn.